todogroup/ospo-career-path/Contribution-and-Creation/README.md

 **MODULE 3 - SUSTAINABILITY AND RESILIENCE**

 * Growing and nurturing and keeping an open source project resilient
-   * Techniques and best practices for promoting the open source project that matters to your organization
    * Building and managing vibrant communities around the open soruce projects that matter to your organization.
    * An introduction to open source software analytics and crucial open source metrics to gauge success and areas of improvement